-- AmeriCorps (A US-based version of the Peace Corps.
-There are several types such as State and Vista.
+- AmeriCorps (A US-based version of the Peace Corps.)
 Full-time placements pay a stipend)

 International Volunteer Opportunities

 Many international volunteer opportunities require you to pay for the experience.
 Some people find this acceptable and a great way to travel.
 Find out why and how to combine volunteerism and travel.